googleinterns/zetasql-lint/docs/checks.md

 In line 4, column 16: Each statement should end with a semicolon ';' [statement-semicolon]
 ```
 ## consistent-letter-case
-Checks if every keyword, either all uppercase or all lowercase.
+Checks if every keyword is either all uppercase or all lowercase.

 **Example**
 ```sql